 - Sexual felonies.
 These types of offenses share important common elements, and can include crimes such as sexual assault, sexual assault on a child, internet sexual exploitation of a child, and indecent exposure.

 - Driving felonies.
 Driving felonies include vehicular assault and vehicular homicide.

 A felony conviction of any kind carries the potential for lengthy prison sentences and devastating consequences.
 The stigma of being a convicted felon can follow you around for the rest of your life, preventing you from getting jobs, renting homes, and forming relationships.
 When it comes to felony charges in Colorado, you can’t afford to fight alone.
-You need a criminal defense attorney in Denver – and a good one.
+You need a felony defense attorney in Denver – and a good one.

 Mr. Kevin Cahill is backed by a top legal team and years of experience handling cases in Englewood, Glendale, and other areas of South Denver.
 When you contact Mr. Cahill, he can help you understand your circumstances and help you develop a strong and informed defense strategy.
 With his help, you can greatly improve the chances of a more positive outcome for your case.

 Classes of Felonies in Colorado

 If you are charged with a felony in or around Denver, it will be classified as Class 1, 2, 3, 4, 5, or 6.
 These numbers tell you how seriously your alleged crime is being taken and how severe your potential punishment could be.

 - Class 1 felonies.
 Class 1 felonies are the most serious class of felonies, punishable by life imprisonment or death.
 An example of a type of Class 1 felony is first-degree murder.